U.S. Air Force, 2003-2009

 Dennis Johnson is a U.S. Army veteran who received an early separation and honorable discharge after the Persian Gulf War I ended in 1991.
 He turned to drugs and alcohol, devolving to both an addict and alcoholic for many years before he hit bottom and decided to get sober.
 As a veteran who was separated early, Dennis doubted that he was entitled to any benefits or services through the VA or any service organization.
 When Dennis learned of Swords to Plowshares and made an appointment with our Employment & Training staff, he hoped to find a job in which he could help other veterans overcome the challenges of addiction, poverty and homelessness.
-His job counselor immediately recognized his passion and motivation, and referred him to a part-time Program Monitor position at one of our transitional housing facilities.
+His job counselor immediately recognized his passion and motivation, and referred him to a part-time Program Monitor position at one of our housing facilities.
 He was interviewed and hired immediately.
 Dennis impressed the residential operations management team so much that he was asked to take on a full-time position as Intake Clerk for our Frontline Drop- in Center.

 U.S. Army, 1968-1970